-- In case of a hit, the line is marked dirty unless AWUSERSx[9:8] = 11.
-In this case, the dirty bit is unchanged. - In case of a miss, if AWUSERSx[8] is HIGH, the cache line is allocated and its dirty status depends on the value of AWUSERSx[9].
+- For a hit, the line is marked dirty unless AWUSERSx[9:8] = b11.
+In this case, the dirty bit is unchanged. - For a miss, if AWUSERSx[8] is HIGH, the cache line is allocated and its dirty status depends on the value of AWUSERSx[9].
 If AWUSERSx[8] is LOW, the cache line is allocated only if it is write allocate.